geopython/stetl/examples/top10nl/readme.txt

 PostGIS.

-The entire ETL is driven through the file etl-top10nl.cfg without any Python programming (except for the XSLT step).
+The entire ETL is driven through the file etl-top10nl.cfg without any programming (except for the XSLT step).
 The script etl-top10nl.sh is a shortcut to call sETL main.py.

 This example also uses the "custom parameters" feature.